 You will find that the current supplier will usually have a record of all the core details usually consisting of the following:

-You will need to make sure that you request these details at the time you end the contract as your new IT supplier may not be able to gain access to these.
+You will need to make sure that you request these details at the time that you end the contract as your new IT supplier may not be able to gain access to these easily after.

 Once you have this information, you should store it in a secure location and then provide the information to the new supplier.